StewieTech/Academy/Project/Compiler/readme.md

 - would be reading from a file
 - I can do a console projet
 - specifiy the output, is it in the console or another file

+### Bugs
+- received a nasty bug where consumeIDentifier wasn't working.
+Fixed by commenting it out and recommenting.
+Also fiing string overload method

+### TODO
+- need to add code for String
+- Add Comment code
+- fix List Token Print